andreaabadillo/andreaabadillo/README.md

-- 👋 Hi, I’m @andreaabadillo a freshmen computer science student!
+- 👋 Hi, I’m @andreaabadillo a sophmore computer science student!
 - 👀 I’m interested in cibersecurity and just creating projects to gain experience.
 Currently I'm working on a Twitter bot!
 - 🌱 I’m currently learning C++ with Oriented Object Programming, still learning Python.
 You could say that I have some experience coding.
 Also, studying an ethical hacking course!
 - :D I’m looking to collaborate on projects that may include cibersecurity, artificial intelligence, bots for different platforms, etc.